-The faucet can be used in either 1- or 3-hole configuration sinks.
+The faucet can be used with either 1- or 3-hole configurations and the spout reach is 9 inches.
 A magnetic docking system keeps the spray head in place.
 Ceramic disc valves are made to last, and the finishes are both corrosion- and tarnish-resistant.
 Kohler also offers a limited lifetime warranty with this model.
 Finishes of vibrant stainless, matte black, and polished chrome are available.

 Best Single-Handle: Delta Faucet Leland Single-Handle Kitchen Sink Faucet

 Faucet Height: 14.9 inches | Spout Height: 7.25 inches | Hole Fit: 1, 3

 This single-handle faucet has plenty of upgrades, including its patented diamond seal technology, which reduces leaking and lasts twice as long as the industry standard.
 Its “ShieldSpray” can remove stuck-on food from pans and plates, with 90 percent less splatter than a standard sprayer.
 It also boasts a strong magnetic docking system, allowing the sprayer to stay in place, regardless of the faucet’s age.

 This faucet, which has a flow rate of 1.8 gallons, is also easy to clean.
 Dedicated spray holes make wiping away calcium and lime build-up simple.
 The faucet can fit 8-inch widespread configurations and can be installed without the help of a plumber.
 It can be ordered in fingerprint-resistant SpotShield stainless, Venetian bronze, chrome, or arctic stainless.